getreu/parse-hyperlinks/parse-hyperlinks/README.md

    language.

-## General HTML requirements
+### Additional input contract for HTML documents

-1. The characters `&<>"` in absolute URLs in HTML documents must be _HTML-
+1. The characters `&<>"` in absolute URLs in HTML documents **must** be _HTML-
    escape-encoded_: these characters are replaced with their entity names, e.g.
    `&amp;`, `&lt;`, `&gt;` and `&quote`.

 2. Relative URLs (local links) in UTF-8 encoded HTML document, do not need to be HTML-escape encoded.
 I recommend not to do so.

-3. Relative URLs (local links) must not be preceded by a scheme, e.g. `html:`.
+3. Relative URLs (local links) **must not** start with a scheme, e.g. `http:`.

-4. In addition to HTML-escape-encoding, URLs can be _percent encoded_, e.g.
-   `%20` or `%26`.
-When both encoding appear in an HTML document, the HTML escape decoding is applied first, then the percent encoding.
+4. In addition to HTML-escape-encoding discussed above, URLs can be _percent encoded_ as well, e.g. `%20` or `%26`.
+When both encodings appear in an HTML document, the HTML escape decoding is applied first, then the percent decoding.
 For example, the encoded string `Ü ber%26amp;Über &amp` is decoded to `Ü ber&amp;Über &`.
-In general, URLs in UTF-8 HTML documents can be expressed without percent encoding, which is recommended.
+In general, avoid percent encoding.
+URLs in UTF-8 HTML documents can always be expressed without percent encoding.

-## Parse-Hyperlinks output guaranties
+## The Parse-Hyperlinks output guaranties

 The following section explains how Parse-Hyperlinks meets the above _General HTML requirements_.
 It refers to the items in the list above.